Using Machine Learning to Predict Outcomes for Sepsis Patients

 After cleaning the data and applying feature selection, we defined our objective as a binary classification problem: predict death during hospitalization through 90 days after discharge among sepsis patients.

 For the algorithm to be used, we selected gradient boosted trees using the XGBoost package, which has been dominating popular machine learning competitions given its execution speed and robust performance.
 Another motivation for using XGBoost is the ability to fine-tune hyper-parameters in order to improve the performance of the model.
 Within the training data, we used ten-fold cross-validation and GridSearchCV to select parameter values in an iterative manner to maximize the area under the ROC curve (AUC).
-A practical example of this process in IBM Data Science Experience is here.

 We split the data into training (60%) and testing (40%) sets.
 Using the tuned hyper-parameters from the training data, we applied the model to the test data, which resulted in the following model performance seen in Figure 2.